Lamar Jackson Player Prop Bets for NFL Week 11 | Baltimore vs. Chicago 11/21/2021

 - He's also rushed 106 times for 639 yards and two touchdowns, averaging 71.0 yards per game.

-- The Ravens have run 53.2% passing plays and 46.8% rushing plays this season.
-They rank 12th in the NFL in scoring.
+- The Ravens, who rank 12th in the NFL in points scored, have attempted a pass 53.2% of the time while opting for the ground attack 46.8% of the time.

-- Jackson has attempted 36 of his 309 passes in the red zone, accounting for 48.0% of his team's red zone plays.
+- Jackson has thrown 36 passes in the red zone this season, 48.0% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Jackson's matchup with the Bears.